Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Theoretical Models

 If $\xi_1=\xi_2\equiv\xi$, the Equation (\ref{eqs:ptimplicant}) could be solved directly as,

-Since we study parallel shock acceleration in this work, diffusion coefficients in Equation (\ref{eqs:kappai}) are for parallel diffusion.
-For our new nonlinear diffusion theory \citep[NLGCE-F theory]{Qin2014}, we firstly calculate a large amount of $\kappa_i$ using the computer codes downloaded from the website http://www.qingang.org.cn/code/NLGCE-F with different proton momentum in parameters both up- and down-stream, then we numerically fit $\kappa_i$ data with Equation (\ref{eqs:kappai}) and get $\xi_i$ and $\kappa_{Ri}$ both in upstream ($i=1$) and down-stream ($i=2$).
-The fitting results are shown in Table \ref{tbl-1}.
-From the table we can see that $\xi_1=\xi_2$ for NLGCE-F model from the numerical fitting in the conditions of this work.
-In addition, for the QLT theory, $\xi_i$ and $\kappa_{Ri}$ can be calculated analytically and shown in Table \ref{tbl-1}.
-One can find that for QLT $\xi_1=\xi_2$.
-Therefore, the momentum of accelerated particles $p_{acc}$ with QLT and NLGCE-F theories can be calculated directly from Equation (\ref{eqs:pt}), and the corresponding bend-over energy, which are indicated by $E_b^\text{QLT}$ and $E_b^\text{NLGCE-F}$, respectively, could be obtained.
+{\bf Since we study parallel shock acceleration in this work, diffusion coefficients $\kappa_1$ and $\kappa_2$ in Equation (\ref{eqs:dpdt}) refer to parallel diffusion.
+Note that for QLT, we can directly get $p_{acc}$ from Equation (\ref{eqs:pt}) due to the fact that the power indice in the up- and down-stream are the same.
+Whereas for NLGCE-F, $\xi_1$ in the upstream is not equal to $\xi_2$ in the downstream.
+In order to get an explicit expression of particle momentum $p_{acc}$ in Equation (\ref{eqs:ptimplicant}), we assume $\xi$ as $(\xi_1+\xi_2)/2$.} Therefore, the momentum of accelerated particles $p_{acc}$ with QLT and NLGCE-F can be calculated directly from Equation (\ref{eqs:pt}), and the corresponding bend-over energy, which are indicated by $E_0^{\text{QLT}}$ and $E_0^{\text{NLGCE-F}}$, respectively, could be obtained.